 EIA is usually treated in the same way as normal asthma, where the individual uses a reliever inhaler 10-20 minutes prior to exercise.

 For serious athletes, there are many investigative procedures which can be used to determine the severity and cause of the problem, as well as the best form of treatment.
 Athletes must be careful that their choice of medication is not on the banned substance list for their sport.
 In most cases, asthma medication is permitted, although the athlete may be required to obtain a Therapeutic Use Exemption (TUE) certificate.

 What to do in the event of an Asthma Attack

 - Sit down and loosen any tight clothing

 - If there is no immediate improvement, take one puff of your inhaler every minute for 5 minutes.

-- If symptoms still don't improve, call your Doctor, or the emergency services.
+- If symptoms still don’t improve, call your doctor, or the emergency services.

-Once help arrives in the form of your Doctor or an ambulance, you may be given a different form of treatment, such as beta-2-agonists via a nebuliser (a machine that sprays a mist of medication into a facemask) or corticosteroids via an injection or intravenously.
+Once help arrives in the form of your Doctor or an ambulance, you may be given a different form of treatment, such as beta-2-agonists via a nebuliser (a machine that sprays a mist of medication into a facemask) or corticosteroids via injection or intravenously.
 Magnesium can also be administered intravenously in severe cases.

 Following an attack, a course of oral steroids is often prescribed.
-You should always make an appointment with your Doctor following an attack (whether you are hospitalised or not) to discuss changes to your medication.
+You should always make an appointment with your doctor following an attack (whether you are hospitalised or not) to discuss changes to your medication.